College of Nursing Courses

 NURS 6980 Dissertation Research 2-21 hrs.

-Prerequisites: Admission to Candidacy Students conduct original research.
+Prerequisites: Admission to Candidacy May be repeated; maximum credit 21 hours.
+Students conduct original research.

 Course Component